sidmusale97/SE-Project/README.md

 ## Pricing Algorithm

 This project incorporates the dynamic pricing feature.
 All algorithm/analysis related codes are under `Pricing Algorithm` directory.
-We also add our price page on to the website (under `WebForm` directory) and present into the garage system (under `directory`).
+We also add our price page on to the website (under `WebForm` directory) and present into the garage system (under `Garage` directory).

 ### pre-reqs